Javier A. Ceja-Navarro

 I grew up in rural western Mexico.
 At the age of 15, I was awarded a scholarship to enter a high school track in clinical analyses that changed the course of my professional career.
 After concluding my studies in clinical analyses, I obtained a degree in Chemical Engineering at Instituto Tecnologico de Celaya and a Ph.D. in Biotechnology at the Cinvestav of the Instituto Politecnico Nacional.
 My research interests include the study of microbial trophic associations in a wide array of systems that expand from the guts of insects to the soil rhizosphere.

 I am a proud member of the Black, Indigenous, and People of Color (BIPOC) and LGBTQ+ communities.
 Having experienced first-hand the negative effects that the institutionalized and normalized marginalization of minorities has on one’s personal and professional development, I am committed to reducing the barriers in research and education for underrepresented students including people of color, women, and LGBTQ+ individuals.

-Abelardo was a Research Associate, his contributions to the team included the optimization of protocols for the isolation of micro-eukaryotes from soil samples, the preparation of sequencing libraries, qPCR, and microbiome data analyses.
+Abelardo was a Research Associate; his contributions to the team included the optimization of protocols for the isolation of micro-eukaryotes from soil samples, the preparation of sequencing libraries, qPCR, and microbiome data analyses.

 Matus visited the laboratory as an intern from the SULI program.
-His work included microbial isolations from diverse insects including the passalid beetle.
+His work included microbial isolations from diverse insects, including the passalid beetle.
 Matus received training in the analysis of DNA sequences and phylogenetic analysis.

 Yen was an intern in the laboratory.
-She was trained in the isolation of DNA and RNA from insects, the use of qPCR for quantification of genes, and microbial isolations.
+She was trained in the isolation of DNA and RNA from insects, the use of qPCR for the quantification of genes, and microbial isolations.